 Kirkin’ o’ the Tartan

-This service, usually held on Reformation Sunday, recalls our heritage as Presbyterians.
+This service, held on Reformation Sunday or Presbyterian Heritage Sunday in May, recalls our heritage as Presbyterians.
 Families are invited to carry their family tartan in procession, a symbol of love and togetherness.